ansible/ansible/docsite/latest/rst/developing_api.rst

 ==========

 There are several interesting ways to use Ansible from an API perspective.
-You can use the Ansible python API to control nodes, you can extend Ansible to respond to various python events, and you can plug in inventory data from external data sources.
+You can use the Ansible python API to control nodes, you can extend Ansible to respond to various python events, you can write various plugins, and you can plug in inventory data from external data sources.
+This document covers the Runner and Playbook API at a basic level.

+If you are looking to use Ansible programatically from something other than Python, trigger events asynchronously, or have access control and logging demands, take a look at `AnsibleWorks AWX <http://ansibleworks.com/ansibleworks-awx>`_ as it has a very nice REST API that provides all of these things at a higher level.

 Ansible is written in its own API so you have a considerable amount of power across the board.
 This chapter discusses the Python API.

 .. contents:: `Table of contents`
    :depth: 2